jyothihande/Diwali-Sales-Analysis/README.md

-# Diwali-Sales-Analysis Folder has Diwali Sale Analysis using Exploratory Data Analysis with graphical representation.
-Analyze Diwali sales data to improve customer experience and sales.
+# Exploratory Data Analysis Folder has Diwali Sale Analysis and Zomato food order sale using Exploratory Data Analysis with graphical representation.
+Analyze sales data to improve customer experience and sales.